jdillick/redux-devtools-log-monitor/README.md

 Redux DevTools Log Monitor
 =========================

+**Note**: This is a temporary fork of the [redux-devtools-log-monitor](https://github.com/gaearon/redux-devtools-log-monitor.git), created to remove the error caused by older [react-json-tree](https://github.com/gaearon/redux-devtools-log-monitor/pull/71).
+I plan to deprecate this package after this PR is merged.

 The default monitor for [Redux DevTools](https://github.com/gaearon/redux-devtools) with a tree view.
 It shows a log of states and actions, and lets you change their history.

 ![](http://i.imgur.com/J4GeW0M.gif)